ThomasOwca/Tams-Pizzera-Employee-Service-System/README.md

 data using Microsoft SQL Server.

 I plan on updating or adding functionality to this project in the future.
-One idea is to create a backup database such as a Micrsoft Access .mdb in case server connections with SQL Server fail during run-time.
+One idea is to create a backup database such as a Microsoft Access .mdb in case server connections with SQL Server fail during run-time.

 Thanks for looking,